dbroeglin/azure-rails-starter/README.md

 - A [dev container](https://containers.dev) configuration file under the `.devcontainer` directory that installs infrastructure tooling by default.
 This can be readily used to create cloud-hosted developer environments such as [GitHub Codespaces](https://aka.ms/codespaces).
   - Ruby 3.3.0
   - GitHub Copilot
+  - Postgresql running in a container (for development)
+  - Redis running in a container (for development)
 - Continuous deployment workflows for CI providers such as GitHub Actions under the `.github` directory, and Azure Pipelines under the `.azdo` directory that work for most use-cases.
 - A freshly created Rails 7.1.3 application under directory `src`.
-The application has been created with `rails new --database=postgresql --name=azure-rails-starter src`.
-If you need a different setup just delete `src` and re-run the command with a different version of Rails, application name or database backend.

-## Next Steps

-3. Run `azd package` to validate that all service source code projects can be built and packaged locally.

-Run `azd provision` whenever you want to ensure that changes made are applied correctly and work as expected.

-1. Set up [application settings](#application-settings) for the code running in Azure to connect to other Azure resources.
+### Getting it up and running in Azure
-1. If you are accessing sensitive resources in Azure, set up [managed identities](#managed-identities) to allow the code running in Azure to securely access the resources.
-1. If you have secrets, it is recommended to store secrets in [Azure Key Vault](#azure-key-vault) that then can be retrieved by your application, with the use of managed identities.
-1. Configure [host configuration](#host-configuration) on your hosting platform to match your application's needs.
-This may include networking options, security options, or more advanced configuration that helps you take full advantage of Azure capabilities.

-When changes are made, use azd to validate and apply your changes in Azure, to ensure that they are working as expected:

-- Run `azd up` to validate both infrastructure and application code changes.
-- Run `azd deploy` to validate application code changes only.

-### Step 4: Up to Azure

-Finally, run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and deployment (`azd deploy`) flow.
-Visit the service endpoints listed to see your application up-and-running!
+Just run `azd up` to run the end-to-end infrastructure provisioning (`azd provision`) and deployment (`azd deploy`) flow.
+Visit the service endpoint listed to see your application up-and-running!

 ## Additional Details